Transatlantic and British Isles Circumnavigation Cruise (Part 1)

 Leaving the dock Keith drove us through downtown Honolulu then headed east on the H3 freeway towards Kaneohe.
 Our tour was scheduled for a scenic stop at the Pali lookout.
 Unfortunately, a recent landslide had significantly damaged the lookout so the state had closed it to repair the damage.
 Continuing on along Oahu’s eastern coast our first stop was the historic and interesting Valley of the Temples.
 We spent about an hour exploring the beautiful and scenic Byodo Temple.
 The temple has an impressive number of Koi fish in the ponds and streams which surround the temple.
 We picked up a small bag of fish food at the nearby shop.
 We enjoyed feeding the fish, as well as some of the many birds that inhabit the valley.

 Then it was back in the van for a short drive to the Dole Pineapple Plantation located in the immense valley between Oahu’s two extinct volcanoes.
 This stop offered us the first serious opportunity for gift and souvenir shopping.
-The plantation offered a wide variety of pineapple themed foods and desserts.
-I opted for the soft serve pineapple ice cream and was not disappointed.
-As much as we enjoyed this stop, the group’s consensus was that, given the high prices for everything, we would have preferred stopping at a local Wal-Mart which were reputed to have much the same souvenirs at much lower prices.
+The plantation offered a wide variety of pineapple-themed foods and desserts.
+I opted for the soft-serve pineapple ice cream and was not disappointed.
+As much as we enjoyed this stop, the group’s consensus was that, given the high prices for everything, we would have preferred stopping at a local Wal-Mart which was reputed to have much the same souvenirs at much lower prices.

 Leaving the plantation behind, we drove back to Honolulu, passing by the Army’s Schofield Barracks Hawaii installation.
 This brought back a flood of memories for my wife and me as we were stationed at Schofield for three years (1978-1981).